imfly/algorithms-on-blockchain/0-Javascript常见问题/javascript.md

 ## 8\. arguments and call

-**Question:** Write a simple function to tell whether 2 is passed as parameter or not?
+**问题:** Write a simple function to tell whether 2 is passed as parameter or not?

 **Basics:** arguments is a local variable, available inside all functions that provides a collection of all the arguments passed to the function. `arguments` is not an array rather an array like object.
 It has length but doesn't have the methods like forEach, indexOf, etc.

-**Answer:** First convert arguments to an array by calling slice method on an array and pass arguments.
+**答案:** First convert arguments to an array by calling slice method on an array and pass arguments.
 After that simply use indexOf.

     function isTwoPassed(){
       var args = Array.prototype.slice.call(arguments);